espressif/esp-idf/docs/en/api-reference/peripherals/sdio_slave.rst

 Specification <https://www.sdcard.org/downloads/pls/>`_), which is described briefly in :ref:`esp_slave_init`.

 Furthermore, there's an ESP32-specific upper-level communication protocol upon the CMD52/CMD53 to Func 1.
-Please refer to :ref:`esp_slave_protocol_layer`, or example :example:`peripherals/sdio` when programming your host.
+Please refer to :ref:`esp_slave_protocol_layer`.
+There is also a component :doc:`ESP Serial Slave Link </api-reference/protocols/esp_serial_slave_link>` for ESP32 master to communicate with ESP32 SDIO slave, see example :example:`peripherals/sdio` when programming your host.

 .. toctree::
     :hidden: